DMV

 One

 Help them voluntarily retire from driving or limit their driving.
-Resources for having that conversation and helping them make a good decision can be found on our website or on The Hartford.
+Resources for having that conversation and helping them make a good decision can be found at The Hartford.

 two If your loved one decides to quit driving, it’s a good idea to have them formally surrender their license.
 They can do that at any DMV service center in Iowa.
 There’s no penalty or sanction for doing so, and we will issue them an ID card to replace it at no cost